-As part of the 2017 Rates and Fees Study, Stantec Consulting Services, Inc. recommends CRW do the following:
+As part of the 2018 Rates and Fees Study, Stantec Consulting Services, Inc. recommends CRW do the following:

+FINANCIAL PLANNING RECOMMENDATIONS

-- Financial Planning Recommendations - Consider reviewing and revising debt service coverage targets.
-Current models set target of 1.2 times annual debt service as required by bond covenant.
-This could be increased gradually over time to reach a management target greater than the minimum level required by bond covenant.
-Positive benefits of this approach include improved bond ratings if needed in the future as well as mitigated risk of falling below required debt service coverage levels. - The new FAMS model used by CRW allows for forecasting of account growth, changes in usage, escalation, and other inputs to project future revenues and expenses.
-Additionally, the FAMs allows for tracking of historical budget and actual O&M expenses and revenue.
-Stantec recommends utilizing these FAMS features to maintain forecasting and assumptions and historical records in a single location for evaluation and updates with each update to the FAMS model. - Conduct a detailed review of CIPs to ensure growth-related projects are funded using SDF or FID revenues.
-This will promote consistency across FAMS and fee models and will ensure projects are funded using the appropriate sources of fund balances and revenues, thereby minimizing needed rate increases. - Cost of Service and Rate Recommendations - The COS models, financial plans and SDF/DIF models are all related, therefore Stantec recommends linking these models and reviewing together on a regular basis.
-This practice will minimize risk of inconsistencies
+- As mentioned in 2017, consider revising debt service coverage targets to reflect a management target greater than the minimum level required by bond covenants.
+Positive benefits of this approach include improved bond ratings if needed in the future as well as mitigated risk of falling below required debt service coverage levels. - Use the FAMS tool to forecast future revenues and expenses to maintain forecasting assumptions and historical records in a single location for evaluation and updates with each update to the FAMS model. - Similar to the stormwater fund analysis, add a detailed review of CIPs in the other fund models to ensure growth-related projects are funded using SDF revenues - Specifically identify key performance indicators (KPIs) to track and establish goals for future rate periods.

+COST-OF-SERVICE AND RATE RECOMMENDATIONS

-- between models, particularly when handling large numbers of assets for CIP projects. - Periodically review the actual revenues collected by customer class compared to customer class costs of service.
-If there are differences and it is desired to move toward revenue recovery based on customer class costs of service, adjust volume rates for all classes over a series of years to achieve the appropriate balance. - Consider consolidating the water and water resources fund expenditures, revenues and fund balances for a single water fund and rate model.
+Continue to monitor the actual revenues collected by customer class for water and wastewater compared to class costs of service calculated in the COS models.
+If there are differences and it is desired to move toward revenue recovery based on class costs of service, adjust volume rates for all classes over a series of years to achieve the appropriate balance.

+- Revisit the consolidation of water and water resources fund expenditures, revenues, and fund balances for a single water fund and rates.
 The two funds share PCWPF treatment expenses and assets for one water system.
-Monthly water resources fees are recovered on a per SFE basis rather than a volume/use basis.
-Combining water resource fund expenses with the water fund expenses could alleviate pressure on fixed charges while recovering volume related costs through volumetric rates.
-Separate water resources SDFs could still be charged to recover capacity costs of CRW's long term water resources plan. - CRW's water budget based rate structure has been in place since 2009/2010.
-The conservation impact model (CIM) used to set up the structure needs to be updated with current information.
-The CIM model should be updated to optimize its usefulness as a tool to evaluate future scenarios such as the effect of changing ET requirements for types of landscapes versus grass, rate changes to achieve additional water use reductions, impact on revenues of overall reductions in use and even effects of changes to the water resources fee on usage.
+Continued practice of recovering water resources rate revenue increases from water tiered rates presents revenue tracking issues.
+Separate water resources SDFs could still be charged to recovery capacity costs of CRW's long-term water resources plan. - Continue updating the CIM model to optimize its usefulness as a tool to evaluate future scenarios such as the effect of changing ET requirements for types of landscapes versus grass, rate changes to achieve additional water use reductions, and impact on revenues of overall reductions in use. - Identify a target year, such as 2020, to conduct a more thorough review of water cost-of-service tiered rates by considering the beginning rates calculated in the COS model and evaluating the rates in the CIM.

-Please see Appendix D for study review letter from Stantec Consulting Services, Inc. For a copy of the supporting data analysis, please contact Castle Rock Water at 720-733-6000.
+Please see Appendix D for study review letter from Stantec Consulting Services Inc.

+For a copy of the supporting data analysis, please contact Castle Rock Water at 720-733-6000.